IRS Forms

 Deadlines, Filing Requirements, and Consequences

-Form 8979 has no fixed annual filing deadline – it is an event-driven form filed when a PR change occurs during an active audit proceeding.
+Form 8979 has no fixed annual filing deadline – it is an event-driven form filed when a PR or DI change occurs mid-cycle.
 But the practical deadlines are driven by the audit timeline.

 What Happens Without a Valid PR